 Libbi Ponce (they/them, she/her) is an Ecuadorian artist, born in 1997, the year same sex sexual activity was decriminalized in Ecuador.
 Ponce makes sculptures, 360 degree VR videos, installations, and performances.
 In their writing and curatorial practice, Ponce hopes to increase the visibility and voices of historically underrepresented artists.
 Libbi has shown her work in various locations including: Coco Hunday, Tampa, FL; Atlanta Contemporary, Atlanta GA; the Broad Studio at the PAFA Museum, Philadelphia, PA; Off Site Project, online; Nous Tous, Los Angeles, CA; Friend, Columbus, OH; and The Wrong Biennale in Sao Paulo, Brazil, among others.
 They have attended the Oxbow School of Art, the Currents Undergraduate Residency at PAFA, the Yale Norfolk Undergraduate Residency, and ACRE.
 They hold a BFA in Studio Art and BA in Philosophy from the University of South Florida.
 Libbi is a 2021 Recipient of the Hillsborough County Arts Council Professional Development for Artists Grant.
 Ponce serves as an art instructor at the Tampa Museum of Art; formerly as Exhibitions Coordinator at Tempus Projects, and currently as founder/ director of galeria juniin and Co-Director of Coco Hunday Gallery in Tampa, FL.
-Libbi is currently based in Guayaquil, Ecuador and Tampa, FL as a Fulbright Creative Research Scholar.
+Libbi is currently based in Guayaquil, Ecuador and Tampa, FL as a Fulbright Creative Research Fellow.
 They will 3D scan artifacts at the Museo Antropologico y de Arte Contemporaneo in order to produce an exhibition incorporating these digital files into a virtual and physical realm.